-Select a WAN port (modem 1, 2 or the WAN port) that you wish to configure first.
-Then configure the WAN port from Submenu 2.1.
-If advanced setup is required, go into Menu 2.2.
-Your Prestige will use this information to initialize the port and the attached WAN device.
+This section describes how to configure the WAN ports and the WAN devices using Menu 2-WAN Setup.
+If advanced setup is required, go to Menu 2.2.
+When you finish the setup, the Prestige uses this information to initialize the WAN port and the attached WAN device.

-2.8.1 Prestige 128MH WAN Port Setup
+2.8.1 Prestige 153 WAN Port Setup